Building a CD process using OpenShift Pipelines

 Add the build-image parameter:

-replacing CONTAINER_REGISTRY_NAMESPACE with the value appropriate for your setup
+Note You'll need to replace CONTAINER_REGISTRY_NAMESPACE with the value appropriate for your setup here

-- add a new workspace with the name: output (it will be used to upload the code to and work on it).
+- In the Name field, enter output (this workspace will be used to upload the code to and work on it).

 - Press the Create button to save your work